tiadrop/pipe2d/README.md

 * `createImagePipe(source, options?)` creates a pipe that samples an image (`HTMLCanvasElement | HTMLImageElement | OffscreenCanvas | ImageData | Pipe2D<RGBA>` or 2D rendering context)
 * `async createImagePipe(url, options?)` loads an image from a URL and creates a a pipe that samples it
 * `renderRGBAPipeToCanvas(rgbaPipe, target?[, x, y[, dw, dh]])` renders a Pipe2D<RGBA> to a canvas/canvas context/imageData.
-If no target is specified, the function will create one, render to it and return it
+If no target is specified, the function will create a canvas with the pipes dimesions, render to it and return it